faalbers/faaray/README.md

 NeedFiX:

+- Fix coordinate system ?
 - Change RGBColorBuffer to RGNA8888 buffer in ViewPlane .
 Use that one in GUIViewPlane
 - I should use namespace
+- GFA needs to be operator expanded